camercu/oscp-prep/CHEATSHEET.md

   %
   %%
   ```
 - [ ] Test for command injection
   - [ ] separator characters: `; | & || &&`
   - [ ] help msg:  `-h`, `--help`, `/?`
   - [ ] perl injection when opening file:  `echo Injected|`
   - [ ] UNIX subshells: `$(cmd)`, `>(cmd)` and backticks
 - [ ] Test for LFI/RFI, especially in URL query params

-- [ ] Test for XSS on all input fields, URL query params:
+- [ ] Test for XSS on all input fields, URL query params, and HTTP Headers:
   - [ ] Check what remains after filtering applied on input: `'';!--"<XSS>=&{()}`
   - [ ] Try variations of `<script>alert(1)</script>`

-### 4.4.1.
+### 4.5.1.
 Web Scanning/Enumeration

 Whatweb shows details about tech stacks in use by server, email addresses found, etc.